 This action prepares the device to stream content to or from the specified peer ConnectionManager, according to the specified direction and protocol information.
 The PeerConnectionManager input argument identifies the ConnectionManager service on the other side of the connection.
 The PeerConnectionID input argument identifies the specific connection on that ConnectionManager service.
-This information allows a control point to link a connection on device A to the corresponding connection on device B, via action GetCurrentConnectionInfo().
-If the PeerConnectionID is not known by a control point (for example, this is the first of the two PrepareForConnection() actions), or the peer device doesn't implement PrepareForConnection() then this value MUST be set to reserved value -1.
+This information allows a control point to link a connection device the corresponding connection on device on A to В. via action GetCurrentConnectionInfo().
+If the PeerConnectionID is not known by a control point (for example, this is the first of the two PrepareForConnection() actions), or the peer device doesn't implement PrepareForConnection() then this value shall be set to reserved value -1.

 This action returns a locally unique ID for the established Connection in the ConnectionID argument, and adds that ConnectionID to state variable CurrentConnectionIDs.
-This ConnectionID might be used by a control point to manually terminate the established Connection through (OPTIONAL) action ConnectionComplete().
+This ConnectionID might be used by a control point to manually terminate the established Connection through (allowed) action ConnectionComplete().
 It can also be used to retrieve information associated with the Connection via action GetCurrentConnectionInfo().
-Value -1 is reserved, and MUST NOT be returned.
+Value -1 is reserved, and shall not be returned.

-OPTIONALLY, this action returns a virtual InstanceID of a local AVTransport service in the AVTransportID argument.
-This AVTransportID MUST be passed as an input argument to the local AVTransport service action invocations.
+This action may return a virtual InstanceID of a local AVTransport service in the AVTransportID argument.
+This AVTransportID shall be passed as an input argument to the local AVTransport service action invocations.
 If the returned AVTransportID is -1 (reserved value), then there is no AVTransport service on this device that can be used to control the established connection.
 This is dependent on the 'push' or 'pull' nature of the streaming protocol.

-OPTIONALLY, this action returns a virtual InstanceID of a local RenderingControl service in the RcsID argument.
-This RcsID MUST be passed as an input argument to the local RenderingControl service action invocations.
+This action may return a virtual InstanceID of a local RenderingControl service in the RcsID argument.
+This RcsID shall be passed as an input argument to the local RenderingControl service action invocations.
 If the returned RcsID is -1 (reserved value), then there is no RenderingControl service on this device, for example, because the device is a source device (MediaServer) rather than a sink device (MediaRenderer).

-Due to local restrictions on the device running the ConnectionManager, state variables SourceProtocolInfo and/or SinkProtocolInfo MAY change (for example, certain physical ports on the device are not available anymore for new connections) as a result of this action.
+Due to local restrictions on the device running the ConnectionManager, state variables SourceProtocolInfo and/or SinkProtocolInfo may change (for example, certain physical ports on the device are not available anymore for new connections) as a result of this action.